Resolving common Linksys cloud account error messages

 Internet connection is down

-On the Linksys Smart Wi-Fi Sign In page, you may find that an error message displays the warning that Internet connection is down.
-This happens when the router is unable to detect an active Internet connection from your cable or DSL connection.
+On the Linksys Smart Wi-Fi Sign In page, you may see an error message that says Internet connection is down.
+This happens when the router is unable to detect an active internet connection from your Cable or DSL provider.
 You can log in to the Linksys Smart Wi-Fi interface by entering the Router Password.
 The default password is admin.

-NOTE: For first time users, you need to create a Linksys Smart Wi-Fi Account in order to maximize the use of Linksys Smart Wi-Fi Tools.
+NOTE: For first time users, you need to create a Linksys cloud account in order to maximize the use of Linksys Smart Wi-Fi Tools.
 For detailed instructions on how to create an account, click here.

 QUICK TIP: Even if you are currently on Offline mode, notice that you can still see and update your Smart Wi-Fi Tools and Router Settings.
 To learn more about these tools and settings, click here.

-To resolve these kinds of error messages, ensure that you are getting connectivity from your modem.
-Using an Ethernet cable, connect your computer directly to the modem.
+To resolve the error message, ensure that you are getting connectivity from your modem.
+Using an ethernet cable, connect your computer directly to the modem.
 Open a web browser and check if you can connect to your favorite website.
-To learn how to check your computer’s connection to the Internet, click here.
-To know how to check if your computer is properly connected to the Linksys router, click hereQUICK TIP: If you are just accessing your router to manage features such as wireless and network settings for troubleshooting purposes, you can access it locally without internet connection.
-Click here for instructions.NOTE: Device List is displayed as Network Map Tool among Linksys Smart Wi-Fi Routers, EA8500, EA9200, WRT1200AC, WRT1900AC, and WRT1900AC v2.
-External Storage is displayed as USB Storage among older firmware versions of Linksys Smart Wi-Fi Routers.
+To learn how to check your computer’s connection to the internet, click here.
+To know how to check if your computer is properly connected to the Linksys router, click here.

-Additionally, you can reset the router to refresh the connection.
+Additionally, you can reset the router to factory settings.
 To do this, simply press and hold the Reset button found at the back of your Linksys Smart Wi-Fi Router for 10 seconds.